Kasey Rogers

-Kasey Rogers (born Josie Imogene Rogers; December 15, 1925 – July 6, 2006) was an American actress, memoirist and writer, best known for playing the second Louise Tate in the popular U.S. television sitcom Bewitched.
+Kasey Rogers (born Josie Imogene Rogers; December 15, 1925 – July 6, 2006) was an American actress and writer, best known for playing the second Louise Tate in the sitcom Bewitched.

 Life and career

 Rogers was born Josie Imogene Rogers in Morehouse, Missouri, the daughter of Ina Mae (Mocabee) and Eben E. Rogers.
 She moved with her family to California at the age of two.
 As a child, her prowess at the game of baseball led her friends to nickname her Casey (after the famous poem "Casey at the Bat").
 While under contract to Paramount, she used the stage name Laura Elliot.
 In 1955, she began working with a press agent in Hollywood, Walter Winslow Lewis III (aka "Bud").
 It was Bud who suggested that she use the nickname with her maiden name and changed the "C" to a "K".
 They later married and had four children.

 Rogers began work under the names Laura Elliott and Laura Elliot for Paramount Pictures.
 She appeared in movies such as Special Agent, Samson and Delilah, Silver City, Paid in Full, Two Lost Worlds, and, in perhaps her best-known film role, Alfred Hitchcock's Strangers on a Train, playing Miriam, the scheming, adulterous wife of Guy Haines (Farley Granger).